PokeMMOZone/PokeMMO-Sprite-Gen/README.md

    - `secret_safari`: Both `secret.png` and `safari.png` as overlays.

 3. **Black-Out Versions**:
-   - `Black`: Animated GIF with all non-transparent pixels turned black.
+   - `black`: Animated GIF with all non-transparent pixels turned black.
-   - `Black_PNG`: Static PNG of the first frame from the blacked-out version.
+   - `black_PNG`: Static PNG of the first frame from the blacked-out version.

+4. **Greyscale Versions**:
+   - `greyscale`: Animated GIF with all frames converted to greyscale.
+   - `greyscale_PNG`: Static PNG of the first frame from the greyscale version.

 ## How It Works

 1. Fetches a list of all Pokémon from the PokeAPI.
 2. Downloads shiny animated sprites for Gen 5 Pokémon (if available).
 3. Processes each sprite to generate:
-   - Red-outlined versions.
+   - Yellow-outlined versions.
    - Overlayed versions.
    - Blacked-out versions.
+   - Greyscale versions.
 4. Saves each variation in its corresponding subfolder under `output/`.

 ## Contributing